 You'll also need to choose a solicitor if you don't already have one.
-Word of mouth can often be the best way to find a solicitor, so ask friends, family and colleagues who have recently bought property for their recommendations.
+Word of mouth can often be the best way to find a solicitor.
+Get recommendations from friends, family and colleagues who’ve recently bought property.

-If you're happy with the results of the survey, you can agree a final sale price through your solicitor, who will also look into precisely what's included with the sale.
+If you're happy with the results of the survey, you can agree a final sale price through your solicitor.
+They’ll also look into what's included with the sale.

 You can then complete and exchange contracts, pay your deposit and agree a final completion date.

-Once you have completed any renovation work that needs doing on your property you will need to decide whether it's going to be more profitable to sell it at once, or to rent it out.
+Once you’ve completed any renovation work that needs doing on your property, you’ll need to decide what to do next.
+Look at whether it’ll be more profitable to sell it straight away, or to rent it out.

-You will need to look at how much you have spent on the property so far and compare this to the amount you would make if you sold it now.
+You’ll need to look at how much you’ve spent on the property so far and compare this to the amount you’d make if you sold it now.